Tennessee Prohibited Consensual Sexual Activity Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-For the most part, consensual sexual activity is none of the government's business.
-Sexual assault, rape, and other such sex crimes all involve non-consensual sex and are thus considered serious violations.
-However, there are some situations when consensual sex crosses the line and either endangers another's well-being or disrupts the public.
+There are federal and state laws regarding non-consensual sex.
+For example, sexual assault, rape, and other sex crimes all involve non-consensual sex and are serious violations.
+For the most part, the government does not and cannot regulate consensual sexual activity.
+However, there are some situations where consensual sex crosses the line and either endangers another's well-being or disrupts the public order.

 This article provides a brief overview of Tennessee laws prohibiting certain consensual and non-consensual sexual acts.
-Keep in mind that "consent" is a legal term defined by state criminal law.
-For example, it is impossible for anyone under the age of 18 to consent to sexual activity in Tennessee.
+Remember that "consent" is a legal term under Tennessee criminal law.
+For example, no one under the age of 18 can consent to sexual activity in Tennessee.

 Consensual Sexual Activity Laws in Tennessee

-The main provisions of Tennessee's prohibited consensual sexual activity laws are highlighted in the following chart.
-You can also find more information and resources on this topic in FindLaw's section on Sex Crimes.
+The main provisions of Tennessee's consensual sexual activity laws are highlighted in the following chart.
+You can find more information and resources on this topic in FindLaw's section on Sex Crimes.

 ---|---|